epedroni/cardbase/README.md

 # cardbase

 The primary purpose of cardbase is to create a digital representation of your own MTG collection.
-A cardbase file (.cb) is simply a JSON file containing an array of card objects.
-The card data structure used is a superset of that used in [MTG JSON](http://mtgjson.com/), and in fact that is where most of the data comes from.
+A cardbase file (.cb) is simply a JSON file containing a list of card objects and associated unique keys.
+The card data structure used is derived from that used in [MTG JSON](http://mtgjson.com/), and in fact that is where most of the data comes from right now.

 To-do list:
 * Build basic GUI to visualise the cards
-* Allow sorting by field
 * Basic deck building - decks can be built and stored
 * Statistical deck analysis - cost distribution, etc